Martin Luther King ESL Lesson Plan [Free PDF]

 Assign roles to students based on historical figures or fictional characters involved in civil rights scenarios.
 For example, some students can portray civil rights activists while others take on roles representing societal norms of that time.
 Encourage them to act out these scenarios and engage in discussions about the challenges faced by individuals advocating for equality.

-See also Kidnapped: The Adventures of David Balfour ESL Lesson Plan [Free PDF]
+See also The Wind in the Willows ESL Lesson Plan [Free PDF]

 Reading and Writing Activity: Reflective Essay